 The Potluck: Provo’s Culinary Cultivation Center

 Please fill out an application to be added to the waitlist.
-We will contact you on availability once received.
+We will contact you once we have more availability.

 Community Action Services and Food Bank offers a commercial kitchen to help start your own business.
 Small business owners can pay a reduced fee to rent and use the kitchen until they can secure a location of their own.
 The kitchen has room for food preparation and cooking, but no seating areas.
 Food can be made on site and then taken to another location or picked up for take-out while the kitchen is being rented.
 The goal is to help businesses grow and flourish without the extra expense of renting out a permanent space.